e271828e/Flight.jl/src/examples/robot2d/robot2d.md

 Notes:
-- Positive angles are clockwise and y axes point inwards.
+- Positive angles are clockwise and $y$ axes point inwards.
 - The rolling body has axial symmetry, so it's CoM is coincident with origins $O_{b1}$ and $O_{b2}$

 ## Equations of Motion

 To obtain the system's equations of motion we apply Lagrangian mechanics, using $\eta$ and
-$\theta$ as generalized coordinates, and treating $\tau_m$ as a non-conservative internal torque exerted by the Main Body on the Rolling body through the DC motor.
+$\theta$ as generalized coordinates, and treating $\tau_m$ as a non-conservative internal torque, exerted by the main body on the rolling body through the DC motor.

 The resulting equations of motion are:
 $$ (m_1 L^2 + J_1)\ddot{\theta} + \left(m_1 L \cos\theta\right)\ddot{\eta} = m_1 L g \sin\theta - \tau_{m} $$